 The team at Mobile Health work in a variety of roles throughout the country.
 Click on the buttons below to meet the key people that make it all happen.

-Mobile Health employs a Clinical Nurse Leader (CNL) and Anaesthetic Technician (AT) to ensure the smooth running of the surgical list and to provide the key link between the Mobile Surgical Unit, the local nursing staff
+Mobile Health employs a Clinical Nurse Leader (CNL) and Anaesthetic Technician (AT) to ensure the smooth running of the surgical list and to provide the key link between the Mobile Surgical Unit – Te Waka Hauora, the local nursing staff and the surgeon and

 Clinical Nurse Manager

 Liz joined Mobile Health as Clinical Nurse Leader in March 2013, and took on the role of Clinical Nurse Manager February 2018.
 She is based in Ashburton and has worked for many years in the small rural hospital – the past ten years of which have been in the operating theatre – in both a clinical and a management role.
 During this time the emphasis was on providing an efficient, elective day-stay surgical service for the people of Canterbury.

 Karenza joined Mobile Health shortly after the concept of a mobile truck hit the road, and hasn’t looked back.
 She brings to the unit a wealth of operating theatre experience covering an extensive range of surgical procedures and specialties.
 She keeps her clinical role up to date by sharing her time between Te Whatu Ora – Health New Zealand life and that of the mobile surgical unit, the contrast of which is an enjoyable challenge.

 Anne is a clinical nurse leader who has been working for Mobile Health since August 2008.
 She works for one and a half weeks every cycle covering many of the South Island locations.